 Choosing between polished concrete and epoxy floor depends on the type of space you want to install it in.

 If you have a store, café or restaurant, you might want to have a polished concrete floor.
 It’s strong and durable enough to handle high volumes of foot traffic every day.
-Its high glossy finish already makes polished concrete a stylish addition to any room.
+Its high-gloss finish already makes polished concrete a stylish addition to any room.
 But if you want to take it up a notch, you can also combine it with different stains and paints.

 If you need protection from spills, especially oils and chemicals, you will want to consider coating your floor with epoxy.
 It helps protect your floor from impact damage, which is necessary for workplaces such as factories and warehouses.
 It also makes surfaces more resistant to chemicals such as oil, gasoline and transmission fluid.
 This can be a godsend if you have a machine shop or a commercial garage.